IbrahimElshafey/LocalResumableFunction/README.md

 * The library serializes the class containing the resumable function, saves it to the database, and loads it when a method is called and matched.
 * The match expression evaluated against the method input and output and active instance data.
 * If a match occurred we update the class instance data using `SetData` expression, Note that the assignment operator is not allowed in expression trees so we use equal operator.
-* The execution will continue after setting data until the next wait.
+* The execution will continue after setting data until the next wait or finishing.
 * The next wait will be saved to the database in the same way.
-* The loop will continue until function
+* The loop will continue until resumable function end.0
 * The method marked with `[PushCall]` must have one input paramter that is serializable, you can use value types and strings also.
 * You can mark any instance method with `[PushCall]` if it have one parameter.
+* We use [MessagePack](https://github.com/MessagePack-CSharp/MessagePack-CSharp) to serialize/deserialize ResumableFunctionsContainer instance.

 # Start using the library
 * Create new Web API project, Name it `RequestApproval`
 * Check `Enable OpenApi Support`
 * Change target framework to '.Net 7.0'
-* Add packages (Package Manager Consol)
+* Install Package
 ```
 Install-package ResumableFunctions.AspNetService
 ```